ETOPS: Usage

+In order to be eligible as alternate landing sites when planning a flight path, airports must generally be operational and have acceptable weather conditions during the needed time period.
+This may require aircraft to pay to keep runway lights on and tower staffed, even if they would only land in an emergency.

 The North Atlantic Tracks are the most heavily used oceanic routes in the world, and are largely covered by ETOPS 120-minute rules, thereby removing the necessity of using 180-minute rules.
 However, North Atlantic diversion airports are subject to adverse weather conditions that affect their availability for use.
 As a result, the JAA and FAA have given 15% extension to the 120-minute rules to deal with such contingencies, resulting to ETOPS-138 (i.e. 138 minutes) to allow ETOPS flights with such airports closed.
 By the mid-2010s, virtually all North Atlantic plane routes were dominated by twin-engine aircraft.

 A Thai AirAsia Airbus A320 with the designation indicating the aircraft to have ETOPS capabilities.

 During the Cold War, routes between Europe and East Asia were prohibited from flying over Soviet Union or China since both airspaces were previously heavily military-controlled.
 Virtually all flights between Europe and East Asia flew over the United States, often with a tank stop in Anchorage, Alaska.
 They flew near the North Pole with a very large distance to usable airports, for which only three- and four-engine wide-body aircraft were permitted for safety reasons by international aviation authorities.
 Some flights between Europe and Oceania still largely pass through stopovers in Asia (either in the Middle East or Southeast Asia) or North America (either in Canada or the U.S.) given the current aircraft range restrictions and, in the case of the early and mid-2020s, the reinstatement of selected routes by airlines between the Western Hemisphere and Eastern Hemisphere bypassing Russia due to its ongoing war with Ukraine.